OliaKr/insight-stack/README.md

 ## 🔧 Key Features

 - 🧠 AI-powered insights from sales, support, and operations reports

+      Provides strategic insights by analyzing reports from multiple business departments

 - 📦 MCP-compliant structure: external context via FastAPI endpoints

+      Ensures seamless integration with external systems using FastAPI, compliant with the Model Context Protocol (MCP).

 - 🤖 Azure OpenAI-powered LLM inference

+  Utilizes Azure OpenAI's language models for advanced inference and insights generation based on business data.

 - 🔁 Fixed-role orchestration across Sales, Support, Ops, and Coordinator agents

+  Each agent has a predefined role and works collaboratively to analyze different aspects of the reports.

 - ⚙️ Longtime memory integration to retain previous analysis and improve insights over time

+  Stores insights and historical analysis to optimize future results.

+- 🧠 RAG (Retrieval-Augmented Generation)

+  Combines external information retrieval with generative models.
+RAG enhances the analysis process by retrieving relevant context from past reports or external datasets before generating insights, providing a more accurate and contextually aware output.

 - 🖥️ Streamlit UI to trigger analysis and display results

+  Provides a user-friendly interface for triggering analyses and viewing generated insights through an interactive dashboard.

+## User Options

+1.🔍 Run Analysis - Triggers the process of analyzing business reports from various departments.
+When clicked, the agents begin their analysis of the reports (Sales, Support, and Operations) and provide actionable insights based on the data.

+2.📊 View Insights- Allows users to view the strategic insights generated from the analysis of the reports.
+It displays the results in a clear and actionable manner, providing a summary of key findings, trends, and recommendations.

+3.🧠 View Memory - Lets the user access the memory of past analysis and insights.
+The memory feature allows the system to store and retreive past analyses to improve the accuracy and relevance of future insighs.

+4.🔍 View Raw Department Reports- Displays the raw, unprocessed reports from each department.
+It provides users with access to the original data before it has been analyzed and summarized by the AI agents, ensuring transparency and data verification.

 ## Technologies Used